Danny Kruger: Early life and career

-Kruger was born in Westminster to South African parents, writer and property developer Rayne Kruger, and restaurateur and television presenter Prue Leith.
-He was privately educated at Eton College.
+Daniel Kruger was born on 23 October 1974 in Westminster to South African parents, writer and property developer Rayne Kruger, and restaurateur and television presenter Prue Leith.
+He was educated at Eton College.
 Kruger studied history at the University of Edinburgh.
-While at the university, he was the editor of the magazine Intercourse, which had a controversial issue featuring three naked students and an advertisement for a massage parlour.
+While at the university, he was the editor of the magazine 'Intercourse'.
 He obtained a doctorate in history from the University of Oxford in 2000.

 After university, he became the director of research at the centre-right think tank Centre for Policy Studies in 2001.
 Kruger worked as a policy adviser in the Conservative Party's Policy Unit from 2003 to 2005.
 During this time, he was credited with contributing to then Conservative Party leader Iain Duncan Smith's speech at the 2003 Conservative Party Conference.
 In 2005, Kruger became the chief leader writer of The Daily Telegraph.

-Kruger was selected as the Conservative candidate for Sedgefield at the 2005 general election, challenging prime minister Tony Blair in the seat.
+Kruger was selected as the Conservative candidate for Sedgefield at the 2005 general election, challenging Labour prime minister Tony Blair.
 He was forced to drop out of the contest, however, after The Guardian quoted him stating that the party had planned "to introduce a period of creative destruction in the public services".
 Kruger left his position at The Daily Telegraph to become the chief speechwriter to then Conservative Party leader David Cameron in 2006.
-He wrote Cameron's 2006 address to the think-tank Centre for Social Justice, which was later dubbed the "hug-a-hoodie" speech, and was noted as a call to re-brand the party with compassionate conservatism at its core.
+He wrote Cameron's 2006 address to the think tank Centre for Social Justice, which was later dubbed the "hug-a-hoodie" speech, and was noted as a call to re-brand the party with compassionate conservatism at its core.
+He defended the policy in 2011 saying that this did not mean the party was "soft on crime".

-He co-founded the London-based youth crime prevention charity Only Connect in 2006 and in 2008 left his position as Cameron's chief speechwriter to work full-time for the charity.
+Kruger co-founded the London-based youth crime prevention charity Only Connect in 2006 and in 2008 left his position as Cameron's chief speechwriter to work full-time for the charity.
 In 2015, the charity was acquired by Catch22 but continued to operate independently with its own brand.
 He also founded the charity West London Zone, which aims to provide support to at-risk youth.
-Kruger was made an MBE for services to charity in the 2017 Queen's Birthday Honours.
+Kruger was appointed a Member of the Order of the British Empire (MBE) for services to charity in the 2017 Queen's Birthday Honours.
 In the same year, he voiced his support for the legalisation of cannabis.

 Kruger supported Brexit in the 2016 UK EU membership referendum.
 He was a senior fellow at the pro-Brexit think-tank Legatum Institute, which he left in 2018 to become an adviser at the Department for Digital, Culture, Media and Sport.
 In August 2019, Kruger became the political secretary to Prime Minister Boris Johnson.